TITLE Workflow Systems Analyst

 4. Provides primary support for the Banner Document Management System (BDMS), by evaluating releases, fixes, and related service requests, identifying BDMS incidents, and tracking the incidents through resolution.

-5. Develops instructions for Programmer/Analysts by creating detailed design specifications including system narratives, file layouts, screen layouts, report layouts, and program narratives.
+5. Develops instructions for Programmers and Programmer/Analysts by creating detailed design specifications including system narratives, file layouts, screen layouts, report layouts, and program narratives.

 6. Effectively resolves programming problems by conducting thorough analysis of problems and employing appropriate debugging techniques and aids to resolve the problems.

-7. Promotes the development of Programmer/Analysts by supervising their coding techniques, assigning analytical responsibilities as deemed appropriate, and participating in performance reviews.
+7. Promotes the development of Programmers and Programmer/Analysts by supervising their coding techniques, assigning analytical responsibilities as deemed appropriate, and participating in performance reviews.

 9. Ensures that the University is effectively utilizing current electronic workflow technologies by conducting evaluations, in conjunction with the Systems staff in Computer Services, and by providing recommendations regarding the acquisition and upgrade of software and hardware.